TRAGOS -- BACK STORIES

 Tech Specs

 TRAGOS was shot on mini-DV and mastered onto DVCAM.
 The principal camera used was the Canon XL-1 (w. wide angle lens) with cutaways shot on its little brother, the Canon GL-1.
 All the footage (except the mediabytes and VR sequences) were desaturated 93% for a warm Black&White.
 I've been tinkering with this movie since its first cut in 2000 (final cut: 12/2004; 106:00).
 The editing occured on Final Cut Pro 2, 3 and 4.
 The final director's cut is 12 minutes shorter than the first cut and includes additional VR FX sequences by Michael McWhirter.
 The final cost of producing TRAGOS (including feeding everybody, paying principal actors, renting gear, editing, etc) was about $7000.
-Since its premiere in 2000, TRAGOS has screened for one-night stands in west coast arthouses (Seattle, Portland, SF) and is now available on DVD.
+Since its premiere in 2000, TRAGOS has screened in one-night stands in west coast arthouses (Seattle, Portland, SF) and is now available on DVD.

 Antero Alli, writer/director